Ion Vinea: Setting up Contimporanul

 Vinea studied off and on at the University of Iași Law School alongside Costin, only graduating in 1924.
 He never submitted his written thesis, and never became a practicing attorney.
 Again making Bucharest his main residence, he edited for a while at Facla: with Cocea jailed for lèse-majesté, the newspaper was overseen his father, Colonel Dumitru Cocea.
 Vinea mediated between this autocratic manager and the liberal staff.
 Before 1922 Vinea became a regular contributor to central dailies such as Adevărul and Cuget Românesc.
 His literary chronicles attest his positive reevaluation of selected, "fanfare-less", traditionalists, from Mihail Sadoveanu to Victor Eftimiu, from Lucian Blaga to Ion Pillat.
+Blaga reciprocated in 1926, when he stated his love for Vinea as a "poet of pleasant surprises", and as the only avant-garde figure worth celebrating.

 Vinea was also an occasional contributor to Gândirea, the Transylvanian modernist-traditionalist review.
 Later, he was even featured in Viața Românească, a magazine established by the Poporanists, which was itself becoming a soft promoter of modern literature.
 He was still a vocal opponent of the academic traditionalists, satirizing Dragomirescu and the Romanian Writers' Society for their purge of Germanophile talents such as Arghezi.
 With an acid editorial in Chemarea, he tackled the creation of a Romanian Upper Dacia University in Transylvania, describing it as the result of a contrived and overconfident nationalist push.

 At Luptătorul newspaper, he resumed earlier discussions about the "parasitical" nature of literary criticism.
 These claims were soon completed by sarcastic notes on the inflation of novels and novelists in Western countries, and their relative scarcity in Romania.
 Vinea argued that Romanian literature could develop without the novel: "its absence isn't necessarily a reason to feel melancholy."
 He envisaged a literature of the lampoon, the prose poem, the reportage, and the greguería.
 His columns on Dada moved from half-hearted support, visibly annoyed by Tzara's "buffoonery", to chronicling of the movement's "ephemeral" nature and inevitable demise.
 Ignored by Tzara, Vinea began reciprocating: he claimed that Dada was not Tzara's making, but had deeper Romanian roots in the avant-garde stories of a (still obscure) suicidal clerk, Urmuz, and in the work of sculptor Constantin Brâncuși.
 He depicted the primitivist streak of high modernism as a more authentic current than traditionalism, in particular Transylvanian traditionalism, and saw Muntenia as the cradle of authentic urban culture.
 This led to publicized polemics with Alexandru Hodoș, the nationalist columnist at Țara Noastră, but also with Benjamin Fondane, the more cautious Moldavian modernist.